City of Frisco

-The intent of this position description is to provide a representative summary of the major duties and responsibilities performed by incumbent(s) in this position.
+The intent of this position description is to provide a representative summary of the primary duties and responsibilities performed by the incumbent(s) in this position.
 Incumbent(s) may not be required to perform all duties in this description and incumbent(s) may be required to perform position-related tasks other than those specifically listed in this description.

 - Essential Job Functions & Other Important Duties

 - Processes applications for the Down Payment Assistance Programs and Owner-occupied rehabilitation program.

 - Manages contracts, paperwork, and invoices from sub-recipients for the Community Development Block Grant Program and Social Services Grant program.

 - Develops and implements marketing and educational strategies for internal and external customers to improve participation in the City of Frisco Community Development Program including, but not limited to public presentations, brochures, website maintenance, and public expositions.

 - Maintains grant files within guidelines specified by Federal funding source.

 - Performs electronic data input and maintenance with HUD funding systems such as IDIS.

 - Assists the Community Development Supervisor in identifying housing program grant needs and opportunities within the City and works with City staff to define needs.